Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-/camic|eyes|ears|medical records|datamining|../ v observer paradox (transcription errors, bugs, /vulnerable|exploitable/ cracks, mtbf,..) shyams' humble paradox, a metaparadox itself(hostage): even humbleness can be competitive; who is the most humble? #paradox this butane(?)in(?)containerment(?) lighter says not to keep lit for more than half a minute; just because they put it in seconds, doesn't make it scientific, and i bet a second, and a degree, more that it will functionuuork until the gas runs out that girl of three who won @veritasium; her math can find planets, but also applied to datamining in general
+/camic|eyes|ears|medical records|datamining|../ v observer paradox (transcription errors, bugs, /vulnerable|exploitable/ cracks, mtbf,..) shyams' humble paradox, a metaparadox itself(hostage): even humbleness can be competitive; who is the most humble? #paradox this butane(?)in(?)containerment(?) lighter says not to keep lit for more than half a minute; just because they put it in seconds, doesn't make it scientific, and i bet a second, and a degree, more that it will functionuuork until the gas runs out that girl of three who won @veritasium; her math can find planets, but also applied to datamining in general (mit intelligence; graphing the search space; starting c)

 lockettedbussies worship me c̄ /pure devotion|unconditional l(ove|-word)|../, /locketterseholes|locketta āssholes|lockettairseholes|lockettyarseholes|lockettaissholes|lockettyassholes/ are forced to worship me c̄ /pure devotion|unconditional l(ove|-word)|../
 knock turn ally is actually nocturnal; only open at night, when the sun can't directly attack vamps, after bedtime c̄ sand in your /queef|quiche|bussy|../